Best Modular Kitchen Manufacturer in Gurgaon 2026: 15-Point Checklist Before You Buy

 Should I visit the factory before ordering?

-Absolutely.
-A 30-minute factory visit tells you more about quality than any brochure or sales pitch.
-Look for CNC panel saws, automatic edge banders, clean material storage, and organised production flow.
+Yes, if you can.
+A factory visit tells you more about process quality than a brochure or sales pitch.
+Look for panel cutting, edge banding, drilling, clean material storage and organised production flow.

 How do I compare quotes from different manufacturers?

 Create a specification sheet listing your kitchen dimensions, preferred carcass material, shutter finish, hardware brand, and accessories.
-Send this to 3–4 manufacturers and ask them to quote against the same specification.
+Send this to 3 to 4 manufacturers and ask them to quote against the same specification.
 Compare line-item costs, not package totals.

 Is it worth paying more for a known manufacturer vs a new one?